hiddify/hiddify.com/docs/manager/index.md

     </li>
     <li>
         <a target="_blank" href="/manager/basic-concepts-and-troubleshooting/How-to-connect-to-server-via-SSH">
-        How to connect and troubleshoot via SSH
+        How to connect and troubleshoot via SSH (Working with Hiddify Menu)
         </a>
     </li>
     <li>